RobbyCowell/site/content/intro.md

 The 'site' is an evolving engineering project, inspired by physical construction sites.

-I'll be documenting the construction of the project in articles as it's built.
 This will be a living project, documenting itself as it's built.

 With each commit and log, this repository will evolve from the bare-bones state it's in today, to a finished, fully featured website.